NeurodataWithoutBorders/nwb_hackathons/HCK11_2021_Remote/agenda/AGENDA.md

 **Aug 25: Day 1 - New user training**

-9 - 10:30 am: Introduction to this training and to NWB - Oliver Ruebel
+9 - 10:30am: Introduction to this training and to NWB - Oliver Ruebel

 Choose one or more:
-* 10:30 - 11:30am: Introduction to writing extracellular electrophysiology - Ryan and Ben
+* 10:30 - 11:30: Introduction to writing extracellular electrophysiology - Ryan and Ben
 * 11:30 - 12:30: Introduction to optical physiology - Ryan and Ben
 * 12:30 - 1:30: Introduction to intracellular electrophysiology - Oliver, Pam and Ben